 Ingredients

-- Prepare your dish.
-Heat your oven to 425°F (220°C) and grab a large oven dish or sheet pan.
-I’m using a 14-inch (35cm) by 9-inch (22cm) dish – use one that’s not too small so that the ingredients aren’t piled on top of each other too much.
+- Prepare your baking dish.
+Heat your oven to 425°F (220°C) and grab a large baking dish or sheet pan.
+I'm using a 14-inch (35cm) by 9-inch (22cm) dish – use one that's not too small so that the ingredients aren't piled on top of each other too much.
 You want them to roast and get those lovely charred edges, rather than steam.

 - Prepare your gnocchi.
 Arrange the tomatoes, diced zucchini, garlic, and gnocchi in your dish, then scatter over the dried thyme, salt, and drizzle with 2 tablespoons of olive oil.
 Give everything a good mix, then make a little hole in the middle for your cheese.
 Nestle the Boursin in the hole.